PabloAza89/tictactoe/README.md

 </div>
 <ul>
   <summary>
-    Tic Tac Toe is a responsive Web App that displays the classic game.<br />
+    Tic Tac Toe is a responsive Web App that displays the classic tic-tac-toe game.<br />
     The game have 3 type of levels: Easy, Hard & Nightmare.<br />
     Also is featuring background music & FX sounds.
   </summary>